AnthonyPerugini/gitrepo/README.md

 This script will:

-* Create a new github repository with a name of your choice
+* Create a new github repository with a name of your choice.
-* runs 'git init' (if no .git is found)
+* runs 'git init' (if no .git is found).
-* create a blank README.md (if none is found)
+* create a blank README.md (if none is found).
-* remote attach git to the newly created github repo
+* remote attach git to the newly created github repo.
-* pushes an initial commit to github
+* pushes an initial commit to github.
-* return a link to the repo on your clipboard
+* return a link to the repo on your clipboard.

 Usage